 The Winterthur Portfolio is an interdisciplinary journal committed to fostering the knowledge of the American past through the study of art history, geography, ethnology, archaeology, anthropology, folk-life, and literary journals.

-Winterthur Research Fellowships are designed to support residencies, remote, and hybrid fellowships at Winterthur Museum, Garden & Library for junior and senior scholars whose projects make use of Winterthur’s collections.
+Winterthur Research Fellowships are designed to support residential fellowships at Winterthur Museum, Garden & Library and remote fellowships for junior and senior scholars and creative professionals whose projects make use of Winterthur’s collections.